 The Airmen's Stories - Sgt.
 H H Allgood

-Harold Henry Allgood was born in Cambridge in 1915 and educated at the Central School there.
+Harold Henry Allgood was born in Cambridge on 19th July 1915 and educated at the Central School there.
 He left in July 1931 and joined the RAF at Halton as an apprentice metal rigger in September.

 Allgood later volunteered for pilot training and was accepted on 13th September 1938 but did not begin training until 1939.
 He was at 11 FTS Shawbury from 25th September until 6th April 1940.

 After converting to Hurricanes he was posted to 85 Squadron at Lille-Seclin in France on 14th May.
 Two days later, on the 16th, he was detailed to fly Hurricane L1898 (which appears to have been unserviceable and due for repair) to Merville when he was shot down shortly after take-off (possibly by Oberleutnant Bolz of 5/JG52) coming to rest north-west of Lille.